radium0022/API-EONET---data-extraction/README.md

 ## B. Installation

-In order to be run the script:
+In order to be run the script, you need:

+* Python 3 or later

-* The the below python libraries have to be installed
+* The below libraries have to be installed

 ```
 import json

 import requests